Distil ← Back to home

 Rosuvastatin calcium, sold under the brand names Crestor, Ezallor Sprinkle, is a statin: it lowers LDL cholesterol by inhibiting HMG-CoA reductase.
 Statins are the most-prescribed class in the UK.

-Below are the 1 documented pair we have explicitly assessed against Rosuvastatin calcium in the Distil database: 1 green.
+Below are the 4 documented pairs we have explicitly assessed against Rosuvastatin calcium in the Distil database: 2 amber and 2 green.
+The pairs cluster around 3 mechanisms: Additive HMG-CoA reductase inhibition, OATP transporter inhibition (reduced absorption), and Additive lipid lowering.
 Every call is cited to either a clinical reference (PMID) or the British National Formulary.
 Anything not on this list is either still to be assessed or beyond our database scope.
 The checker beneath surfaces assessments by supplement, and the missing-item form at the bottom of the page routes any uncatalogued supplement into our next curation pass.

 Documented interactions